Custom Runtime Cold Start Optimization

 Smaller packages download faster:

-# Multi-stage build for minimal images
+# Multi-stage build for minimal Lambda images

-FROM alpine:latest as builder
+FROM base AS builder

-FROM scratch
+FROM base

 COPY --from=builder /usr/bin/jq /usr/bin/jq